 Key Points

-• The number of noise exceedances on the shoreline has gone up and down with no trends evident since monitoring began.
+• The number of noise exceedances along the shoreline has gone up and down with no trends evident since monitoring began.

-• The number of noise exceedances is very low compared to the number of boating hours, with most sites recording no noise exceedance(s) during the most recent monitoring in 2019.
+• The number of noise exceedances is very low compared to the number of boating hours, with an average of less than one noise exceedence every day.
+Exceedance numbers are higher during years with a higher number watercraft launches

 • The majority of noise violations appear to come from "go-fast / cigarette" boats, with some violations being caused by boats navigating too close to shore within the no-wake zone.